sahilrajput03/sahilrajput03/learn-user-management-and-permissions.md

 # 890: read write execution permission for all other users.

-# user of the file:
+# change permissions for the user owner of file/folder:
 $ chmod +rwx filename

-# all the users in the group of the
+# change permission for all the users in the group owner of file/folder:
 chmod g+w filename
 chmod g-wx filename

-# others
+# change permission for all other users
 chmod o+w filename
 chmod o-rwx foldername